joan-vera/willowtreetest/README.md

 Here are the items that have been done:

 Consume API data - Done

-Return back 6 random users - Done with one selected Statistics - done
+Return back 6 random users - Done with one selected

+Guess mode: provide an ID and a name,updates stats, and returns whether the guess was right or wrong

+Statistics - Done at a high level.

 Matt mode ++: made it so that multiple names can be returned : 'Jo' 'Matt'

 Since I decided to do this in Springboot, I did a lot of the testing in the brower and didn't create the unit tests.